alsmith/multicast-relay/README.md

 --noSSDP disables SSDP relaying.

+--wait indicates that the relay should wait for an IPv4 address to be assigned to each interface rather than bailing immediately if an interface is yet to be assigned an address.

 --foreground stops the process forking itself off into the background.
 This flag also encourages logging to stdout as well as to the syslog.